STEMSmartLabs/Arduino-EK-AI-IoT-Kit/README.md

 Open Arduino IDE and go to:
 **Sketch** → **Include Library** → **Manage Libraries…**

-In the Library Manager, search for and install the following:
+In the Library Manager, search  and install the latest version of the following libraries:

 | **Library Name** | **Notes** |
 | --- | --- |